-Individual Councilmembers should not knowingly or willfully interfere with the administration of City business including, but not limited to, coercing or influencing staff in the selection of personnel or consultants, the awarding of contracts, the processing of development applications, licenses, or permits, and the interpretation and implementation of the City Council policy.
+Individual Councilmembers should not knowingly or willfully interfere with the administration of City business including, but not limited to, coercing or influencing staff in the selection of personnel or consultants, the awarding of contracts, the processing of development applications, licenses, or public records requests, and the interpretation and implementation of the City Council policy.

-In order to provide the City Council with timely information, Councilmembers should submit questions on agenda items to the City Manager or Director in advance of the City Council meeting.
+H. In order to provide the City Council with timely information, Councilmembers should submit questions on agenda items to the City Manager ander Director in advance of the City Council meeting.